quic/aimet/Examples/README.md

 -   _[Channel Pruning](https://github.com/quic/aimet/blob/develop/Examples/torch/compression/channel_pruning.py)_:
     -  Removes redundant input channels from a layer and reconstructs layer weights.
 Once one or more input channels for a layer are removed, then it means corresponding output channels of a upstream layer could also be removed to get further compression gains.
 Note that the presence of skip-connections or residuals sometimes prevents upstream layers from getting output-pruned.
 -   _[Weight SVD](https://github.com/quic/aimet/blob/develop/Examples/torch/compression/weight_svd.py)_:
     - Weight SVD is a tensor decomposition technique which decomposes one large layer (in terms of mac or memory) into two smaller layers.
-Given a neural network layer, with kernel (𝑚,𝑛,ℎ,𝑤) where 𝑚 is the input channels, 𝑛 the output channels, and ℎ, 𝑤 giving the height and width of the kernel itself, Weight SVD will decompose the kernel into one of size (𝑚,𝑘,1,1) and another of size (𝑘,𝑛,h,𝑤), where 𝑘 is called the rank.
-The smaller the value of 𝑘 the larger the degree of compression achieved.
+Given a neural network layer, with kernel (m,n,ℎ,w) where m is the input channels, n the output channels, and ℎ, w giving the height and width of the kernel itself, Weight SVD will decompose the kernel into one of size (m,k,1,1) and another of size (k,n,h,w), where k is called the rank.
+The smaller the value of k the larger the degree of compression achieved.

 ## Running AIMET Examples on the Command Line
 Step by step to run AIMET examples.
 Here is how you would run an AIMET example: